Dial Drunk

 "Dial Drunk" is a song by the American singer-songwriter Noah Kahan from the We'll All Be Here Forever edition of his third studio album, Stick Season (2022).
 It was released through Mercury Records and Republic Records as the third single from the album on July 17, 2023, after a duet version with American musician Post Malone was released the same day.
 Kahan, Malone, and Noah Levine wrote the song and it was produced by Kahan and Gabe Simon.
-"Dial Drunk" includes elements of pop, folk, and alternative music.
+Musically, "Dial Drunk" combines elements of folk, alternative, and pop.